 The raco test command requires and runs the (by default) test submodule associated with each path given on the command line.
 Command-line flag can control which submodule is run, whether to run the main module if no submodule is found, and whether to run tests directly, in separate processes (the default), or in separate places.
 The current directory is set to a test file’s directory before running the file.

-When an argument path refers to a directory, the tool recursively discovers and runs all files within the directory that end in ".rkt", end in ".scrbl", or have a (possibly empty) list of arguments-line provided by test-command-line-arguments in an "info.rkt" file.
+When an argument path refers to a directory, raco test recursively discovers and runs all files within the directory that end in ".rkt", end in ".scrbl", or have a (possibly empty) list of command-line arguments provided by test-command-line-arguments in an "info.rkt" file.
+At the same time, raco test omits files and directories within a directory as directed by test-omit-paths in an "info.rkt" file.

 A test is counted as failing if it logs a failing test code via test-log!, causes Racket to exit with a non-zero exit code, or (when -e or --check-stderr is specified) if it produces output on the error port.

 Interprets the arguments as collections whose content should be tested (in the same way as directory content).

 Interprets the arguments as packages whose contents should be tested (in the same way as directory content).
 All package scopes are searched for the first, most specific package scope.